rebelsky/sams-assorted-musings-reflections/good-intentions-2020-05-15.md

 released: 2020-05-15
 current:
 ---
-**_This is a draft, not for public consumption.
-Unless I specifically asked you to read this, please stop now._**

 You know those days [1] you make decisions (or sequences of decisions) with good intentions, but they don't end up having anything close to the effect you intended?
 That happens way too much to me.
 I plan